-Report demonstrates excellent use of maths with few and minor errors when interpreting data.
+Quality improvement report demonstrates excellent use of maths with few and minor errors when interpreting data.
 The student takes all available opportunities to use relevant data to support and inform recommended actions.
 Numerical information is communicated very clearly and with a high level of accuracy.